Ishika18/Reminder-Application/BREAKDOWNOFWORK.md

 ## Team Member: Silvana Kalliny
 ### Tasks Worked On:
 #### Documentation
-- Created and edited wiki pages containing documentation
+- Created and edited wiki pages containing documentation, with support from the rest of the team

 #### Research
 - Learned about EJS files